 Construction (including alteration and repair) of infrastructure is an output, not a purpose, of BHA programs, but access to infrastructure can be a catalyst for economic development and can help target communities achieve humanitarian objectives.
 Plans for post-award infrastructure management should consider community needs and existing capacity during each phase of an asset's life-cycle, including identification, construction, operations and maintenance (O&M), and governance.
-To meet ADS 303 requirements, applicants must clearly describe the proposed scope and types of construction activities within the technical narrative, and include an explicit construction section within their budget and budget narrative.
-Rounds that result in applications that include construction, alteration to or repair of structures or infrastructure will result in the award of a Cooperative Agreement.
+To meet ADS 303 requirements, applicants must clearly describe the proposed scope and types of proposed construction activities within the technical narrative, and include an explicit construction section within their budget and budget narrative.

 For the purpose of this policy and in alignment with Agency definitions, the term "construction" includes "construction, alteration, or repair (including dredging and excavation) of buildings, structures, or other real property and includes, without limitation, improvements, renovation, alteration and refurbishment.
 The term includes, without limitation, roads, power plants, buildings, bridges, water treatment facilities, and vertical structures."
+The term does not include emplacement and removal of prefabricated structures and humanitarian shelters that are designed and constructed to be readily moved, erected, disassembled, stored, and reused (i.e., "relocatable buildings"), unless the emplacement and removal of the relocatable building requires site preparation work that otherwise meets the definition of construction."
+Additionally, ADS 303maw outlines that this term does not include non-structural, cosmetic work, nor does it include "repairs used in humanitarian assistance which constitute minor fixes to physical elements of a currently serviceable structure, if those repairs do not significantly impact or change the primary mechanical, electrical, or structural elements of the real property."

-This would include infrastructure built via conditional food assistance activities (e.g. through For Work).
-A "single activity site" is defined as "a single undertaking of construction within a contiguous geographic location."
-Examples in the Agency's publicly available policy guidance of common infrastructure types relevant to BHA programming include roads, water harvesting structures, or drinking water point or system, but these are listed for illustrative purposes only and are not an exhaustive list.
+Examples in the Agency's publicly available policy guidance of common infrastructure types relevant to BHA programming include roads, water harvesting structures, or drinking water points or systems, but these are listed for illustrative purposes only and are not an exhaustive list.
 Note that construction implemented through For Work should also align with the publicly available BHA For Work Guidance.
 BHA also will not fund construction activities proposed on contested lands.